yaronf/sd-jwt/internal-docs/IMPLEMENTATION_PLAN.md

 - [x] **Memory Safety** ✅ COMPLETE
   - ✅ Sensitive data is not exposed in error messages (no keys, no salts)
-  - ✅ Keys are not logged or exposed (handled by jose-jwt)
+    - ✅ Keys are not logged or exposed (handled by jose library)
   - ✅ Memory safety ensured by Haskell's type system
   - ✅ No buffer overflows (Haskell's safe memory management)